josephgarnier/cpp-starter-project-cmake/README.md

     cd cpp-starter-project-cmake
     ```

 2. **Clean the project.** This starter ships is delivered with demo files to allow you to test different settings.
 If you want to keep them for now, go to the next section and come back here later.
-Else, if you want to delete them now to put your own files or when the time comes, empty the content of directories `src/`, `include/` and `tests/` manually (**except for** `CMakeLists.txt`) or use the following commands from the root:
+Else, if you want to delete them now to put your own files or when the time comes, empty the content of directories `src/`, `include/` and `tests/` manually or use the following commands from the root:

     ```bash
     cd cpp-starter-project-cmake
     rm -rfvI src/* # "r" to recursively remove, "f" to force, "v" explain what is being done, "I" prompt once before removing rm -rfvI include/*
-    shopt -s extglob && rm -rfvI tests/!(CMakeLists.txt) && shopt -u extglob
+    rm -rfvI tests/*
     ```

+3. **Edit the basic settings.** Open the file `cmake/project/StandardOptions.txt` and edit the name of your project in the variable `PROJECT_NAME` and the type of build in `BUILD_TARGET_TYPE` ("static", "shared", "header", for header-only library, or "exec).

+4. **Add the dependencies**.
+If the project requires dependencies, add the libraries (.dll or .so) in the `lib/` directory and their header files in a sub-folder of the `include/` directory, or add the instructions to link them at the end of the `cmake/project/DependenciesOptions.cmake` file.

+5. **Let's go to dev your amazing project.** The project structure is now ready to receive your C++ files.
+Put the header and source files in the `src/` directory, and name the file containing the main function `main.cpp`.Then, generate the build environment with the command `./clean-cmake.sh && sleep 3s && echo \"\" && ./run-cmake.sh` and finally compile with the command `cmake --build build/ --clean-first`.
+The generated binary will be in the `bin/` directory.

+For more advanced use and with more functionality, please refer to the following sections.

 ## 💫 *Build Lifecycle* overview